rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 </table>

 **Note**
 MBAM has a maximum supported compatibility level of 140.
-The default compatibility level for new databases created on SQL Server 2019 is 150 which will need to be altered to 140 or lower, using the ALTER DATABASE command, after the database has been created.
-Existing databases migrated from SQL server 2017 or below will remain at their previous compatibility level and do not need to be altered.
+The default compatibility level for new databases created on SQL Server 2019 is 150, which will need to be altered to 140 or lower, using the ALTER DATABASE command, after the database has been created.
+Existing databases migrated from SQL server 2017 or below will remain at their previous compatibility level and don't need to be altered.

 In order to support SQL 2016 you must install the March 2017 Servicing Release for MDOP https://www.microsoft.com/download/details.aspx?id=54967  and to support SQL 2017 you must install the July 2018 Servicing Release for MDOP https://www.microsoft.com/download/details.aspx?id=57157.
-In general stay current by always using the most recent servicing update as it also includes all bugfixes and new features.
+In general, stay current by always using the most recent servicing update as it also includes all bug fixes and new features.

 ### <a href="" id="bkmk-sql-stand-alone-ramreqs"></a>SQL Server processor, RAM, and disk space requirements – Stand-alone topology

-The following table lists the recommended server processor, RAM, and disk space requirements for the SQL Server computer when you are using the Stand-alone topology.
+The following table lists the recommended server processor, RAM, and disk space requirements for the SQL Server computer when you're using the Stand-alone topology.
 Use these requirements as a guide.
-Your specific requirements will vary based on the number of client computers you are supporting in your enterprise.
+Your specific requirements will vary based on the number of client computers you're supporting in your enterprise.
 To view the requirements for the Configuration Manager Integration topology, see [SQL Server Processor, RAM, and Disk Space Requirements - Configuration Manager Integration Topology](#bkmk-cm-sql-ramreqs).

 <table>
 <colgroup>